 Brenda Meehan Social Justice-In-Action Grant

-The Brenda Meehan Social Justice-in-Action Grants will provide up to $1,000 to support for events planned for the Spring 2021 Semester.
-Applications will be accepted until the grant deadline and recipients will be notified soon after.
+The Brenda Meehan Social Justice-in-Action Grants will provide up to $1,500 to support events planned for the Spring 2023 semester.
+Applications will be accepted until the application deadline and recipients will be notified soon after.

 - incorporate both academic and activist social justice perspectives in meaningful ways